folio-org/folio-org.github.io/community/which-forum.md

 - Real-time chat and messaging.

-- Summarize topics out to other forums for better visibility.
+- Summarize topics out to other fora for better visibility.
   Remember that Slack is a secondary channel: significant ideas and decisions must be recorded elsewhere (Discuss, Wiki, Issues or GitHub) for broader vetting.